unpraditable/React-Property-Search/README.md

 # React-Property-Search
 A mini react app to browse and search property, also show the location on the google maps.
 Created using self-created dummy API

+API is generated at https://api.jsonbin.io/b/5ef42476e2ce6e3b2c793944 by using jsonbin.io

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts